hyperloop-rails/powerstation/powerstation/command_line_tool/README.md

 $DIR is the path to your app as application/app/

-For example, if you want to run a single action,
+For example, if you want to run a single action, do:
 ```
 $./single_action.sh forem PostsController,index /home/forem/app/
 ```

 Results will stored in the ../application/forem/results/PostsController_index/*.xml.

-* If you wish to run sin actions from an application, do:
+* If you wish to run all actions from an application, do:
 ```
 $./ana.sh app_name /home/forem/app/
 ```
+Results will stored in the ../application/forem/results/*.xml.

 Results will be saved to the folder under the app directory.
 The folder name is defined under global.rb, and by default is /result/.